juanmasantoyo/jsPlugin/README.txt

 ﻿Plugin's root.

-This folder will include a index.html file with the sample page and some folders for the source and the sample files.
+This folder will contains an index.html file with the sample page and some folders for the source and the sample files.

 The directory base structure is: